fawda123/swmp_noise/README.md

 'met_comp.RData' is summary of mean/anom metabolism data before/after detiding of case studies, created in 'case_res' chunk in 'swmp_noise.Rnw'

 'case_tab.RData' is data frame of summary informaiton for case studies, created in 'case_att' chunk in 'swmp_noise.Rnw'

+## Revision points

+* Use of 'detiding' - a more appropriate descriptor?
+* Relevance of indepth description of simulated data - not a primary focus
+* Add to discussion relevant literature of people who have done similar things - Kahlman filter